Kunchacko Boban

-He came back in 2009 with the comedy Gulumal: The Escape, a commercial success.
-After his comeback, Kunchacko completely changed his chocolate boy and romantic hero image and he proved his versatility as an actor by doing various different roles.
-In the comeback, he raised his stardom with commercially successful films and reestablished himself as one of the popular lead actors of Mollywood.
-His roles in critically and commercially acclaimed films like Traffic, How Old Are You?, Take off, Vettah, Virus, Nayattu, Pada and Nna Thaan Case Kodu was widely appreciated.
+Post a hiatus of three years he returned to films with the 2009 comedy Gulumal: The Escape, a commercial success.
+After his comeback, Kunchacko completely changed his romantic hero image and he proved his versatility as an actor by doing various different roles.
+He regained his stardom with commercially successful films and reestablished himself as one of the popular lead actors of Malayalam cinema.
+His roles in critically and commercially acclaimed films like Traffic (2011), How Old Are You?
+(2014), Take Off (2017), Vettah (2016), Virus (2019), Anjaam Pathiraa (2020), Nayattu (2021), Pada (2022), Nna Thaan Case Kodu (2022), 2018 (2023), Bougainvillea (2024) and Officer on Duty (2025) were widely appreciated.
+He won the Kerala State Film Award for his performance in the satire, Nna Thaan Case Kodu and the ensemble survival thriller 2018 (2023) became the highest grossing Malayalam film up to that point.
 He is also known for his dancing skills.

 In 2016, Kunchacko produced the comedy drama film Kochavva Paulo Ayyappa Coelho through Udaya Studios, in the process of reviving the studio after a 30-year hiatus.

-He hails from the Udaya family, which is considered the ancestral home of the Malayalam film industry.
-Kunchacko Boban has announced the movie 'Ariyippu' under the banner of Udaya Studios at the occasion of his Silver Jubilee celebration as hero and Platinum Jubilee celebration of Udaya Pictures.
-He also launched another production house, Kunchacko Boban Productions, debuting with the movie Ariyippu.
+He also launched another production house, Kunchacko Boban Productions, debuting with the Mahesh Narayanan directorial, Ariyippu (2022), which premiered in the Concorso internazionale of the 75th Locarno Film Festival on 4 August 2022, where it was nominated for Golden Leopard.